 Ability to install personal computer hardware and software;

-Ability to communicate effectively and to establish and maintain effective working relationships with users, vendors, installers, consultants, network specialists, programmer analysts, computer operators, other information technology personnel, budget analysts, fiscal officers and program administrators;
+Ability to communicate effectively and to establish and maintain effective working relationships with users, vendors, installers, consultants, Computer Network Specialists, IT Programmer Analysts, Computer Operators, other information technology personnel, Budget Analysts, fiscal officers and program administrators;

-Ability to plan, coordinate, supervise and evaluate the work of Computer Information Services Specialists.
+Ability to plan, coordinate, supervise and evaluate the work of lower-level Computer Information Services Specialists.